adobe/aepsdk-edge-ios/README.md

 The Adobe Experience Platform Mobile Extension is an extension for the [Adobe Experience Platform SDK](https://github.com/Adobe-Marketing-Cloud/acp-sdks).

+To learn more about this extension, read [Adobe Experience Platform -Experience Edge](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension).

 ## Current version
 The Experience Platform Mobile extension for iOS is currently in Beta development.